-There’s no denying that the city of New Orleans has its fair share of historic buildings and monuments available for tour, but not many compare to Lafitte’s Blacksmith Shop, a well-known, haunted location of the infamous Bourbon Street.
+Let’s dive into the most famous Blacksmith Bar New Orleans has to offer.
+There’s no denying that the city of New Orleans has its fair share of historic buildings available for tour.
+Not many, however, compare to Lafitte’s Blacksmith Shop, a well-known, haunted location of the infamous Bourbon Street.

 According to legend, the building was once run and operated by a privateer named Jean Lafitte, who used it for many illegal activities commonly performed by pirates in the early 19th century.
 In this building, for a period, Lafitte helped his brother and their allies smuggle contraband in and out of New Orleans.
-However, his life wasn’t spent solely on immoral deeds.
-In 1814, he assisted General Jackson against the British and became one of the sole reasons that the War of 1812, and more specifically, the Battle of New Orleans, was a success.
+He didn’t spend his life solely performing immoral deeds, however.
+In 1814, he assisted General Jackson against the British.
+Lafitte was one of the sole reasons that the War of 1812, and the Battle of New Orleans, was a success.

 In the present day, Lafitte’s Shop is now a very well-known bar, which sees a plethora of ghost tours and visitors excited at the prospect of spotting one of the many spirits located there, most importantly, the ghost of Jean Lafitte himself.
-Commonly, Lafitte is seen as a full-bodied apparition, lurking silently and watchfully in the dark corners of the first floor until he is detected by a patron, at which time he quietly fades away, only to be spotted again days or weeks later by another lucky visitor.
+Commonly, Lafitte is seen as a full-bodied apparition, lurking silently and watchfully in the dark corners of the first floor.
+Once detected by a patron, he’ll quietly fade away.
+Days later, however, another lucky visitor will spot the spirit.

-Lafitte’s Blacksmith Shop Bar is one of the oldest buildings in New Orleans, and in its three-hundred years of history in New Orleans, it has amassed its fair share of the paranormal and haunting disturbances that draw the adventurous to its doors.
+Lafitte’s Blacksmith Shop Bar is one of the oldest buildings in New Orleans.
+In its three-hundred years of history in New Orleans, it has amassed its fair share of the paranormal.
+Frequent haunting disturbances draw the adventurous to its doors.
 Although its primary purpose now is to serve its many customers, those lucky enough to experience a ghost tour of the building may just receive a fright worthy of writing home to for many years to come.
-Perhaps you will be the next fortunate passerby to lock eyes with the legendary Jean Lafitte, staring back at you with the cold gaze of the dead.
+Perhaps you will be the next fortunate passerby to lock eyes with the legendary Jean Lafitte.